meraaz/Linux-Server-Configuration/README.md

 - update your file `config/googleCredentials.json` with the new one exported from you Google API Console

-#### Third Parties we yous in the project to authenticate user
+#### Third Parties we use in the project to authenticate user

 - Google API Console

-> PS : find the credentials located undet the project root into config/googleCredentials
+> PS : find the credentials located under the project root into config/googleCredentials

 - Facebook Developer App

-> PS : find the credentials located undet the project root into config/facebookCredentials
+> PS : find the credentials located under the project root into config/facebookCredentials

 Now Go to http://136.243.232..209 and enjoy your Web Application